Bohdanvakh/Bohdanvakh/README.md

 Hello guys.
-My name is Bohdan Vakh.
+My name is Bohdan.
 I am an experienced Back End Developer.
 Technologies I use and have experience with:
 Ruby / Rails / API / PostgresQl | Graphql | GIT | Swagger | Postman | RSpec etc.